-In this article, we are going to talk a little about religious words in Japanese, including the name of god and other gods in Japanese.
-We know that in Japan the predominant religion is the Shintoism it's the Buddhism.
-This results in a lot of interesting words and explanations that we are not used to.
+In this article, we will talk a little about religious words in Japanese, including the name of god and other gods in Japanese.
+We know that in Japan the predominant religion is Shintoism and Buddhism.
+This results in several interesting words and explanations that we are not used to.

-By studying the scriptures in Japanese or any sacred book of your religion, you will learn that the way of thinking and the origin of the words used in the Japanese language, gives a new idea and more meaning to every word you learn.
+When studying the scriptures in Japanese or any sacred book of your religion, you will learn that the way of thinking and the origin of the words used in the Japanese language gives a new idea and an additional meaning to each word you learn.

-In English we are used to learning words, but without knowing the meaning behind them.
-Thanks to Japanese ideograms you will gain a greater understanding and knowledge about every religious word you learn.
+In Portuguese, we are used to learning words, but without knowing the meaning behind them.
+Thanks to the Japanese ideograms, you will have a greater understanding and knowledge about each religious word you learn.

-How to write and speak God in Japanese?
+How to write and say God in Japanese?

-Let's start by talking about the divine being, about god in Japanese.
-God in Japanese is written with an ideogram [神] that is pronounced kami.
-This ideogram can be used in words related to gods, deities and spirits, it is also slightly related to mind and soul.
+Let’s start by talking about the divine being, about god in Japanese.
+God in Japanese is written with the ideogram [神] which is pronounced kami.
+This ideogram can be used in words related to gods, deities, and spirits, and is also slightly related to mind and soul.

-It is common to use the expression kami-sama [神様] to refer to god, where sama [様] is a very respectful suffix used only with deities or royalty.
-Another reading of the ideogram [神] is shin, which is often used in words related to deities.
+It is common to use the expression kami-sama [神様] to refer to god, where sama [様] is a suffix of great respect used only with deities or royal people.
+Another reading of the ideogram [神] is shin, which is often used in words related to divinities.

 Kami are also spirits or phenomena that are worshiped in the Shinto religion.
-Things like elements and forces of nature, animals, spirits of dead people, etc.
+Things like elements and forces of nature, animals, spirits of deceased people, etc.

 Below we will list other words related to god in Japanese: